中文 |

 The researchers then used this spectrum to calculate the radiation dose caused by the event in Martian orbit and on the Martian surface, which is consistent with actual dose measurements.
 This result validates the reliability of the Tianwen-1 MEPA data and the accuracy of the Martian radiation transport model.

-The research was supported by the Key Research Program and Strategic Key Project of CAS and the National Natural Science Foundation of China.
+The research was supported by the Key Research Program and Strategic Priority Program of CAS as well as the National Natural Science Foundation of China.

 Figure 1.
 The SEP particle event on February 15, 2022 was simultaneously detected by the Chinese Tianwen-1 orbiter, TGO, MAVEN, and the Curiosity rover on the surface of Mars.
 (Image from Geophysical Research Letters)